kottans/frontend/tasks/friends-app.md

 * filtering friends by age, by name, whatever you want else options

 - [ ] you can use all `Array.methods` which you know :) for instance - `Array#sort`,`Array#filter`, `Array#slice`, `Array#splice`, `Array#map`, `Array#reduce`, etc. Description of methods can be found [here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array)
-- [ ] you can try to figure out with async data incapsulation in request/response and try callbacks' logic in action
+- [ ] you can try to figure out with async data encapsulation in request/response and try callbacks' logic in action
 - [ ] understand sync/async `GET` requests, params & queries in action, something one of `fetch` or `XMLHttpRequest` but *NOT* jQuery.
 Because no one like it ¯\_(ツ)_/¯
 - [ ] understand pros & cons of the immutable fundamentals for complex types aka array on example of copies of arrays and how manage them
 - [ ] you can try form' key/mouse events, manage them, enable and disable them